10 Steps To Buying A House

 The other large expense you need to plan for is closing costs.
 These are the fees associated with processing and securing your loan.
 Although the exact amount you need will vary depending on your loan amount and your area's tax requirements, you can generally expect closing costs to be about 3% – 6% of the purchase price.

-Step 3: Choose A Lender and Get Preapproved For A Mortgage
+3. Choose A Lender and Get Preapproved For A Mortgage

-Get Different Loan Estimates
+Getting Different Loan Estimates

 There are often variations in qualification guidelines, interest rates and closing costs between lenders, which is why it’s essential to do your homework.
 When comparing lenders, ask each one to provide you with a Loan Estimate, which will spell out the loan terms, projected payments and closing costs for your potential mortgage.
 This form is provided in a universal format, making it simple for you to compare lenders.

 However, getting preapproved for a loan requires a thorough investigation of your finances that includes verifying your income, assets and credit rating.
-When you get preapproved for a loan, you’re guaranteed that you’ll be able to obtain the loan, assuming your finances don’t change between preapproval and closing on the home, along with receiving an appraisal at a high enough value to make the loan work.

 Having a Verified Approval is important because sellers can be that much more confident your loan will close based on your finances being reviewed by an underwriter.

 Knowing what you can afford gives peace of mind, but even more important in a rising interest rate environment is knowing that you didn’t pay more than you had to.
-That’s where RateShield® comes in.4
+That’s where RateShield® Approval comes in.⁴

-Step 4: Find A Real Estate Agent
+4. Find A Real Estate Agent

 Your real estate agent will represent you throughout the home buying process to ensure you find the right home, ask the important questions, make an appropriate offer, have the power to negotiate and receive the necessary disclosures.
-But perhaps even more important is having a real estate expert in your corner can provide some invaluable peace of mind.
+Perhaps even more important is having a real estate expert in your corner can provide some invaluable peace of mind.